+Dee recoiled, like someone had slapped her unexpectedly across the face.
 “You…you spoke to…” Her features went through a storm of emotions.
-She tried again: “You spoke to…you…you…”

 “Don’t say his name!”
 Dee gasped.
-Her expression resolved into one of utter loathing.
-“Or I’ll order Blake and his friends to go on a murder spree, then feast on each other’s severed genitals!”
-She raised a shaking finger and stepped forward.
-“Say it again and I will turn this school into a goddamn killing field!
+“Or I’ll order Blake and his friends to go on a goddamn murder spree!”
+She raised a shaking finger.
+“I will turn this school into a fucking killing field!
 Is that what you want, Eun?
 Is it?”

 “Really?”
 Eun raised an eyebrow.
 “Because judging by your reaction, I’d say we’ve got you flanked.
 You may not see it, but—”

 Dee erupted with high, manic laughter.
 “Flanked?
 FLANKED?
 HAHAHAHA!
 Bitch, please—you can’t flank a goddamn Pain Lord.
 You and your idiot band of fucksnacks are going to—”